Tahir04/ComparFlix/README.md

 ## Contact

-If you have any questions or need further information, feel free to reach out via [Tahir04](https://github.com/Tahir04).
+Please contact me with any questions or feedback -- [Tahir04](https://github.com/Tahir04).

 ---